-On 20 January 2021 and on 6 December 2021, LBT received a distribution of USD 9,579 in total from LBCCA.
+On 18 November 2022, LBT received a distribution of USD 640 in total from LBCCA.
 At this stage, no further material distributions are expected by LBT's Liquidators.
-The value of the LBCCA receivable as at 31 December 2021 is therefore estimated to be nil.
+The value of the LBCCA receivable as at 31 December 2022 is therefore estimated to be nil (2021: nil).